-The Supreme Ultimate Reality
+Yin and Yang: The Supreme Reality

 Tai Chi means “the supreme ultimate reality.”

 There is also a concept called Wu Chi.
 Wu Chi looks like this:

 It is just an empty circle, void, meaningless.
 Wu chi also comes to represent chaos or non-order or the inconceivable.
-It is only when this wu chi divides itself into two distinguishable poles (yin and yang) do we derive meaning, form and order
+It is only when this wu chi divides itself into two distinguishable poles (yin and yang) do we derive meaning, form and order.

 The Etymology of Yin and Yang

-Though our culture puts a high emphasis on activity and action, without rest and calm we will get ill and burnout.
+Though our culture puts a high emphasis on activity and action, without rest and calm we will fall ill and burn out.
 Furthermore, what does a picture of a black bear at night drawn on a black piece of paper look like?
 Nothing.
 However, if we put that picture on a white piece of paper we know instantly what it is.

 Breaking Down the Binaries

 To see yin and yang as a type of binary structure is missing the point entirely.
 Yin and yang are not a duality.
 By duality, we refer to the way Western Culture and the English language creates a kind of opposing duality in one’s mind.
 Things are always good or bad, up and down, pretty or ugly, happy or sad.

 Keep It Simple

 The solution is to move toward the beginning.
 Stop making complexity where there is none.
 Life is simple, easy and free for the giving.
-All that we need to do is step into the dark forest and realizing that there is no path, we make a path where one never existed.
-This is the adventure that, in effect, IS life, traveling a path rich with surprise, mystery, suffering, and joy.
+All that we need to do is step into the dark forest and realize that there is no path.
+We make a path where one never existed.
+This is the adventure that, in effect, is life: traveling a path rich with surprise, mystery, suffering, and joy.